Mintbase/Grants-Program/applications/wika_network.md

 So if our Grant request were to be approved, it would generate the right connections; and we would be set up for success to improve our blockchain codebase and graduate to mainnet afterwards.

-For these reasons, we are looking forward to starting a conversation with W3F, and as we learn, we are very open to re-visiting this request's scope and form together.
+For these reasons, we are looking forward to starting a conversation with Mintbase, and as we learn, we are very open to re-visiting this request's scope and form together.